0xsu3ks/Blog/_posts/2024-01-31-Bypass-DEP-with-VirtualAlloc.md

     virtualAlloc += pack("<L", (0x65656565)) # dummy flProtect
 ```

 Now that this is squared away, we can finally start the process of finding where `VirtualAlloc` is tucked away in this application.
-The key to finding this is to use the Import Address Table (IAT) of libspp.dll
+The key to finding this is to use the Import Address Table (IAT) of `libspp.dll`

 WinDbg command: `!dh 10000000 -f`

 <img src="/images/VA_2.png" alt="">

-In this image we will can see that the IAT is located at `168000` from the base of `libspp`.
+In this image we will can see that the IAT is located at `168000` bytes from the base of `libspp`.
 We can then use the `dps` command to dump the address at that offset and try to resolve them to symbols.

-While manual methods are always fun and a great way to learn, these things can be automated with WinDbg's `pykd` integration.
+While manual methods are always fun and a great way to learn, these things can be automated easily with WinDbg's `pykd` integration.
 Below is the output that highlights exactly what we need.
 Because` VirtualAlloc` is not resolved by the application, we can use a different import function from `kernel32.dll` such as `WriteFile` and then dereference it.
-Once we dereference it, we can an offset to this value to obtain the actual address of `VirtualAlloc`!
+Once we dereference it, we can use an offset to this value to obtain the actual address of `VirtualAlloc`!
 While the base addresses of `WriteFile` and `VirtualAlloc` changes, what does not change is the offset between these two imported functions in the IAT.
-So in this example we can obtain the address of `VirtualAlloc` by adding a large negative to WriteFile, why the large negative value?
+So in this example we can obtain the address of `VirtualAlloc` by adding a large negative to `WriteFile`,  and why the large negative value?
 To avoid null bytes.

 <img src="/images/VA_3.png" alt="">